 Political activism is here to stay, and who doesn’t love a good protest?
 The feel of the air, the sound of chants and speeches in unison, and rallying cries for justice.
 But what about when you’re not protesting anything?
 What are you supposed to do with that energy?
 How can someone who cares deeply about the world around them turn their passion into something constructive and productive?
 You could start by reading this article.

-They are the ones who fight for the rights of those they represent and drive change in society through protest, violence, or other means.
+Political activists are the ones who fight for the rights of those they represent and drive change in society through protest, violence, or other means.
+This post will focus on freedom fighters and political activists throughout American history and briefly introduce their accomplishments.
 From civil rights activists to suffragettes, here is an overview of some important figures from history.
-This post will focus on freedom fighters and political activists throughout American history with a brief introduction to their accomplishments.

-We’ll also take a look at how these activist movements have evolved over time as well as what’s happening today with current activism movements such as Black Lives Matter.
+We’ll also take a look at how these activist movements have evolved and what’s happening today with current activism movements such as Black Lives Matter.
 Let’s start by looking back at when it all began: the Boston Tea Party!
-You may remember this famous event from your school days but there is more than just tea being thrown into the water.
+You may remember this famous event from your school days, but there is more than just tea being thrown into the water.

 Political activism is a type of activism that seeks to bring about political change.

-Political activists are people who engage in acts, expressions, and demonstrations of resistance for the purpose of creating social change.
-These types of actions can be anything from marching in protest, holding signs or rallies, writing letters to congressmen or other officials, protesting outside places where politicians speak, etc.
+Political activists engage in acts, expressions, and demonstrations of resistance to create social change.
+These actions can be anything from marching in protest, holding signs or rallies, writing letters to members of Congress or other officials, protesting outside where politicians speak, etc.

-The history of political activism goes back over 200 years with some even tracing it back to Socrates as one of the earliest known examples.
-Although there have been many different types and styles throughout history including grassroots efforts by community organizations and protests against the war being led by anti-war coalitions like the Women’s International League for Peace and Freedom (WILPF) during World War I.
+The history of political activism goes back over 200 years, some even tracing it back to Socrates as one of the earliest known examples.
+However, there have been many different types and styles throughout history, including grassroots efforts by community organizations and protests against the war being led by anti-war coalitions like the Women’s International League for Peace and Freedom (WILPF) during World War I.

-The best way for any individual to start getting politically active is by joining their local city council meetings.
-The more people we have at these meetings, the louder our voice becomes as well as making sure nothing falls through the cracks.
-You can also help out with campaigns of other candidates too if they align with your values and beliefs – after all democracy only works when we work together.
+The best way to educate others is to be politically active and attend their local city council meetings.
+The more people we have at these meetings, the louder our voice becomes, and make sure nothing falls through the cracks.
+You can also help out with other candidates’ campaigns if they align with your values and beliefs – after all, democracy only works when we work together.

 You have the power to change the world.
 And not just by voting every four years, but in your everyday life.
 Here are five ways we can all become more political activists: